The Best Ski Resorts in British Columbia

 Revelstoke is a powder paradise that serious riders won't stop raving about.
 Our Snomad community members consistently highlight the incredible tree runs and off-piste terrain, with one advanced snowboarder calling it "the resort to go to when Powder falls."
 The mountain offers super long runs with stunning Canadian landscapes and uncrowded slopes.
 While not ideal for complete beginners, intermediate and expert riders will find their paradise here.
 As one user who's an expert skier mentioned, "You can escape into either the North Bowl or Greely and ski in fresh powder all day."
 The frequent powder days and efficient lifts make this a must-visit for powder hunters.

-#2 Red Mountain - Overall Rating
+#2 Baldy Mountain Resort - Overall Rating

 #3 SilverStar - Overall Rating